-Six-Party Talks.
-Since the Bush Administration's October 2002 disclosure about North Korea's ongoing nuclear weapons programs, it has sought China's cooperation in a multilateral effort (vs. bilateral negotiations) to achieve the complete, verifiable, and irreversible dismantlement (CVID) (not just a freeze) of North Korea's nuclear weapons programs (both using plutonium and uranium) as well as nuclear weapons.
-At the October 25, 2002 summit in Crawford, TX, top PRC ruler Jiang Zemin agreed with Bush on the objectives of a nuclear-free Korean peninsula, peace and stability, and a peaceful resolution.
+Trilateral and Six-Party Talks in Beijing.
+Since the Bush Administration's October 2002 disclosure about North Korea's ongoing nuclear weapons programs, it has sought a multilateral effort (not just bilateral negotiations) to achieve the complete, verifiable, and irreversible dismantlement (CVID) (not just a freeze) of North Korea's nuclear weapons programs (uranium and plutonium programs) as well as nuclear weapons.
+The Administration's strategy has relied on securing China's cooperation.
+At the October 25, 2002 summit in Crawford, TX, top PRC ruler Jiang Zemin agreed with Bush on the goal of a nuclear-free Korean peninsula achieved through a peaceful resolution, although Jiang claimed to be "completely in the dark" about North Korea's nuclear weapons.

-However, some have questioned whether China has been restrained in using its leverage with North Korea.
-China appears to have additional concerns, including: (1) a preference for stability and international sustainment of the North Korean regime rather than its collapse (fearing conflict, a massive influx of refugees, and the loss of a perceived buffer between China and U.S. forces); (2) fear of losing international standing in any appearances of limited PRC influence; and (3) questions about whether Beijing's support for Washington would result - directly or indirectly - in limits in U.S. support for Taiwan.
-Others have questioned whether China even has sufficient leverage.
+However, some have questioned whether China has been helpful in using its leverage with North Korea and whether its role warrants strengthening the U.S.-PRC relationship.
+China appears to have additional concerns, including: (1) a preference for stability and international sustainment of the North Korean regime rather than its collapse (fearing conflict, a massive influx of refugees, and the loss of a perceived buffer between China and U.S. forces); (2) fear of losing international standing in any appearances of limited PRC influence; (3) questions about whether Beijing's support for Washington would result - directly or indirectly - in limits to U.S. support for Taiwan, including arms sales; and (4) stronger U.S. alliances in Asia.

+North Korea further escalated the situation by expelling IAEA inspectors and reactivating its nuclear reactor at Yongbyon in December 2002, and by withdrawing from the NPT in January 2003.
 On February 7, 2003, Bush said he had to "remind" Jiang of "joint responsibilities" in achieving common objectives concerning North Korea.
 Two days later, Secretary of State Colin Powell said in an interview on Fox News Sunday that China has "considerable influence with North Korea."
-Powell reported that North
+Powell reported that North Korea depends on China for 80 percent of its energy and economic activity, and urged China to play an active role in the dispute.
+While in Beijing on February 24, 2003, Secretary Powell noted that "the United States and

-Korea depends on China for 80 percent of its energy and economic activity, and urged China to play an active role in the dispute.
-While in Beijing on February 24, 2003, Secretary Powell noted that "the United States and China share the goal of a diplomatic and peaceful resolution to this problem.
-It cannot simply be treated, however, as a bilateral matter between the United States and North Korea."
-Later, in November, Powell disclosed that after he had pressed the need for China to "rise to its responsibilities in dealing with this regional problem," PRC Vice Premier Qian Qichen made an "important contribution" in March 2003 by flying to North Korea and delivering the message that "there would be no alternative to multilateral talks in which all countries of the region would be fully involved, China included."
-17
+China share the goal of a diplomatic and peaceful resolution to this problem.
+It cannot simply be treated, however, as a bilateral matter between the United States and North Korea."19 Later, in November, Powell disclosed that after he had pressed the need for China to "rise to its responsibilities in dealing with this regional problem," PRC Vice Premier Qian Qichen made an "important contribution" in March 2003 by flying to North Korea and delivering the message that "there would be no alternative to multilateral talks in which all countries of the region would be fully involved, China included."20